makersacademy/takeaway-challenge/README.md

  ```

-Instructions

-- PizzaShop & SushiShop Class are inheritance of TakeawayShop Class
+- PizzaShop & SushiShop Class are inheritance of TakeawayShop Class\n
   Therefore only set own menu, you can use the TakeawayShop functions.
-- In Takeawayshop class use Twilio API to send texts to customers
+- Takeawayshop class use Twilio API to send texts to customers

-How to use
+#Instructions

 Pizza takeaway shop
 -------